thi-ng/umbrella/packages/meta-css/README.md

 npx @thi.ng/meta-css --help
 ```

-[Bun](https://bun.sh) is required instead of Node JS.
-The toolchain itself is
+If [Bun](https://bun.sh) is installed, MetaCSS will use it instead of Node JS.
-distributed as CLI bundle with **no runtime dependencies**.
-The following
+The toolchain itself is distributed as CLI bundle with **no runtime
-dependencies are only shown for informational purposes and are (partially)
+dependencies**.
+The following dependencies are only shown for informational
-included in the bundle.
+purposes and are (partially) included in the bundle.

-Package sizes (brotli'd, pre-treeshake): ESM: 13.84 KB
+Package sizes (brotli'd, pre-treeshake): ESM: 13.86 KB

 ## Dependencies